pbeukema/LabHacks/readme.md

 ##  Programming
 * Start using github.
 It is excellent for version control and for sharing.
 Consider how many times you have written a script called analysis_v5_final_reallyfinal_thistime_final.py.
 With github you will just have analysis.py.
 With github, other researchers can replicate exactly what you did.
 This will ultimately save you time, if someone emails you for example.

+* A lot of open software that is developed for neuroscience runs on either Linux or OSX but not Windows.
+So consider installing Linux.
+[Ubuntu](https://help.ubuntu.com/lts/installation-guide/) is a popular distribution that has extensive support if you get stuck.

+* After installing Linux, learn to [master the terminal](https://github.com/jlevy/the-art-of-command-line)

 * Do you use Matlab?
 It is worth considering a switch to [Python](https://www.python.org/).
 Python offers simpler syntax, enables system wide interfacing, is open source, free and for these reasons is being used by more and more scientists.
 Replication is far easier with Python than Matlab.